sunhaotong0605/PNP/README.md

 # Prediction of soil probiotics based on foundation model representation enhancement and stacked aggregation classifier

 ## Introduction
-Soil probiotics are indispensable in agro-ecosystem, which enhances crop yield through nutrient solubilization, pathogen suppression, and soil structure improvement.
-However, reliable prediction methods for soil probiotics remain absent.
-In this study, we utilize genomic foundation models to generate representations from samples’ sequences, and then, enhance them by deeply integrating domain-specific engineered features.
-The enhanced representations enable training a powerful classifier for a target task, instead of common parameter fine-tuning.
-Inspired by the stacking ensemble learning framework, we also design a stacked aggregation classifier.
-It predicts the lable of a sample with only leveraging partial sequence segments from this sample, effectively addressing the challenges in processing long sequences.
-The proposed method is applied on prediction of soil probiotics and obtains 97.50% accuracy and 0.9807 AUC value on balanced and imbalanced test sets, respectively.
-Potential functional genes are revealed from the predicted probiotics, providing biologically insights for more related studies.
+We utilize genomic foundation models to generate representations from samples’ sequences, and then, enhance them by deeply integrating domain-specific engineered features.
+The enhanced representations enable training a powerful classifier for a target task.
+We also design a stacked aggregation classifier.
+It predicts the label of a sample with only leveraging partial sequence segments from this sample, effectively addressing the challenges in processing long sequences.
+The proposed method is applied on prediction of soil probiotics.

 ## Schematic Diagram
 <div style="text-align: center;">